Effun-141/Effun-141.github.io/_pages/profiles.md

 nav_order: 7
 ---

-I feel truly honored to have Yumeng XU and Rui XU by my side — not only as the most reliable teammates I could ask for, but also as my best friends!
+I feel truly honored to have Yumeng XU and Rui XU by my side — not only as the most reliable teammates I could ask for, but also as my best friends for all these years!

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">